wsantosh/DataScientist/CodeBook.md

 combineDataForFeatCom <- cbind(meargeDataForFeatures, combineDataForSubjActi)
 ```

-##take the measurements on the mean and standard devi for each
+##Take the measurements on the mean and standard devi for each

 ```r
 subFeaturesNamesData<-featuresDataNames$V2[grep("mean\\(\\) | std\\(\\)", featuresDataNames$V2)]